AlexVipond/css-selector-builder/README.md

 To use the CSS selector builder interface, go to [the website](https://css-selector-builder.netlify.app).

 As you build your selector, you'll see the URL update with any new conditions you've created.
 You can share that URL with anyone to show them what you've built!

+To play with the selector builder's recursive abilities:
+1. Add a new condition
+2. Open the dropdown, and type `matches`
+3. Pick one of the options that starts with "matches" to render a nested selector builder.
+Fun stuff!

 The relevant source code for the user interface is in [in the `src/interface` directory](https://github.com/AlexVipond/css-selector-builder/tree/main/src/interface).